 Some mothers (like the one who e-mailed us) have had success in either taking a magnesium and/or iron supplement themselves (while breastfeeding) or giving a supplement to their young toddlers.
 Nursing mothers may even experience an added benefit: a calcium/magnesium supplement has been shown to help with low milk supply during menstruation.

 However, the fact remains that there is NO true “silver bullet” when it comes to baby sleep.
 Remember that no vitamin or mineral will overcome a baby’s bad sleep habits and help her learn brand-new, good ones.
 If your child has formed sleep associations, a dietary supplement won’t help her overcome them!
 Magnesium and iron supplements may be a tool to add to your arsenal, but we recommend that you educate yourself about baby sleep patterns and schedules and work to lay a good foundation of healthy sleep habits for your baby.

 Office of Dietary Supplements (a branch of the National Institute of Health)

 Centers for Disease Control and Prevention

 National Heart, Lung, and Blood Institute

 While The Baby Sleep Site® publishes what we consider to be safe tips and suggestions, all The Baby Sleep Site® content is made available on an as-is basis, with no warranties expressed or implied.
-This publication is not intended for use as a source of medical advice and we encourage communication with your baby’s pediatrician, particularly for information concerning dietary supplements.
+This publication is not intended for use as a source of medical advice and we encourage communication with your baby’s doctor, particularly for information on dietary supplements.